-Rear axles and power take-off (PTO) units containing synthetic fluid and light duty trucks equipped with Ford-design axles are lubricated for life.
+Rear axles and power takeoff (PTO) units containing synthetic fluid and light duty trucks equipped with Ford-design axles are lubricated for life.
 These fluids are not to be checked or changed unless a leak is suspected, service is required or the axle assembly has been submerged in water.
 The axle and PTO fluids should be changed anytime the axle and PTO have been submerged in water.
 During extended trailer tow operation above 70°F (21°C) ambient and wide open throttle for extended periods above 45 mph (72 km/h), non-synthetic rear axle fluids should be changed every 3,000 miles (4,800 km) or 3 months, whichever occurs first.
-The 3,000 mile (4,800 km) fluid change interval may be waived if the axle was filled with 75W140 synthetic gear fluid meeting Ford specification WSL-M2C192-A, part number F1TZ-19580-B or equivalent.
-Add friction modifier XL-3 (EST-M2C118-A) or equivalent for complete refill of Traction-Lok rear axle fluid should be changed anytime an axle fluid should be changed anytime an axle fluid should be changed anytime and sectifications in the Maintenance and Specifications chapter for details).
-The axle fluid should be changed anytime an axle has been submerged in water.
+The 3,000 mile (4,800 km) fluid change interval may be waived if the axle was filled with 75W140 synthetic gear fluid meeting Ford specification WSL-M2C192-A, part number F117-19580-B or equivalent.
+Add friction modifier XL-3 (EST-M2C118-A) or equivalent for complete refill of Traction-Lok rear axles (refer to Maintenance product and specifications in the Maintenance and Specifications chapter for details).
+The axle fluid should be changed anytime an axle s been submerged in water.